 Annemarie Gockel, M.S.W., Ph.D.

-Gockel, A. & Burton, D. (forthcoming).
+Gockel, A. & Burton, D. (in press).
 Can God help?
 Religion among adolescent male sex offenders.
 Journal of Child and Adolescent Trauma.

 Gockel, A. (2011).
 Client perspectives on spirituality in the therapeutic relationship.
 Humanistic Psychologist, 39(2), 154-168. doi: 10.1080/08873267.2011.564959